-PM Modi defends NPR, says Opposition opposing for petty votebank politics
+PM Modi defends NPR, CAA in Rajya Sabha, slams Opposition for spreading ‘misinformation’

-New Delhi, Feb 06: Prime Minister Narendra Modi on Thursday launched a strong defence of the National Population Register (NPR), saying it was being updated to allow the rightful beneficiaries get the benefit of government welfare schemes.
+New Delhi, Feb 06: Prime Minister Narendra Modi on Thursday launched a strong defence of the Citizenship Amendment Act and National Population Register (NPR), and slammed Opposition for stirring 'undemocratic activities', spreading misinformation and 'fooling' people for votebank politics.

 In Rajya Sabha, he said the NPR was first done in 2010 and later updated in 2015.
 He said census and NPR are "usual administrative" processes which have been carried out previously as well but have now suddenly become contentious.